hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-04-moderator-minute/index.md

 ### (Almost) Always include relevant posts

-If you are reporting a user because of something they have postsed, you should (almost) always include the posts themselves.
+If you are reporting a user because of something they have posted, you should (almost) always include the posts themselves.
 When a post is reported, the post is saved in the report even if the user's home instance deletes the posts.
 If the posts are not included, and the user and/or their instance mods delete the posts, then we have an empty report